 At an extraordinary general meeting of Shareholders held on April 19, 2012, the Company obtained a new repurchase authority which enables the Company to repurchase the Company's ADRs which are traded on NASDAQ.
 The maximum price at which Ordinary Shares which underlie the Company's ADRs can be repurchased is 5% above one-fifth of the average market value of the Company's ADRs as quoted on NASDAQ, for the five business days prior to the date of purchase (as one ADS represents five Ordinary Shares).
 Any ADRs purchased will be converted to Ordinary Shares by the Company's brokers for subsequent repurchase and cancellation by the Company.
-On June 5, 2013 the Company repurchased 2,018,800 ADRs equivalent to 10,094,000 ordinary shares at a price of €7.65 per ordinary share.
+During fiscal 2014, the Company repurchased 6,018,800 ADRs equivalent to 30,094,000 ordinary shares at a price per ADR of \$49.01 equivalent to approximately €7.41 per ordinary share.

-As of June 30, 2013, the total number of options over Ordinary Shares outstanding under all of the Company's share option plans was 11,142,430, representing 0.8% of the Company's issued share capital at that date.
+As of June 30, 2014, the total number of options over Ordinary Shares outstanding under all of the Company's share option plans was 4,814,391, representing 0.3% of the Company's issued share capital at that date.